iambankaratharva/Cycle-GANs/README.md

 # Cycle-GANs
-Implementation of Cycle-GANs from scratch for paired image translation.
+Implementation of Cycle-GANs from scratch for paired image translation on Edges2shoes data set.